 Having grown up in wintry England, the mystical expanse of the desert was something that had always seemed out of reach to me.
-It was not until 2018, during my time studying in Spain, that these worlds collided, when the international student network advertised a four-day trip around Morocco.
+It was not until 2018, during my time studying in Spain, that these worlds collided when the international student network advertised a four-day trip around Morocco.
 The trip would culminate in a priceless night sleeping in the depth of the Sahara Desert; a chance to unlock the secret cosmos which, until now, had only existed on postcards or the pages of Middle Eastern tales.
 There was no debate.
 I grabbed my friends and we signed up on the spot for camping in the Sahara.

 And boy, were we happy we did.
 Camping in the Sahara, in Merzouga, the South-Eastern side of the Sahara Desert, was an inexplicably epic cultural experience.
-While words can’t quite express its magic, here’s an overview of what we did and why it was (with the risk of sounding dramatic) one of the best days ever.
+While words can’t quite express their magic, here’s an overview of what we did and why it was (with the risk of sounding dramatic) one of the best days ever.

 Also Read: Top 12 most famous deserts around the world